 Haemodialysis is performed at NU Hospitals with sophisticated equipment (volumetric, bicarbonate machines).
 We have 14 state-of-the-art machines [13 of them in the haemodialysis unit and 1 in the intensive care unit (ICU)].
 A state-of-the-art reverse osmosis plant purifies the water used for haemodialysis.
 Periodic cultures of the reverse osmosis water are performed to ensure good quality of water.

 - State-of-the-art Fresenius haemodialysis machines with individual stations

 - Single-use dialyzer and tubing for every patient.
 This helps to minimize and prevent infections.
 We do not reuse the dialyzers.

 - Specialized Plex RO (Reverse Osmosis) pipelines, Imported from Germany

-- Advanced and State of the art – Fresenius RO Plant for better quality of RO water – Very few centres in India have the same.
+- Advanced and State of the art – Fresenius RO Plant for the better quality of RO water – Very few centers in India have the same.

 - Special dialysis couches at each individual station

 - Individual television unit for each dialysis station with all HD channels